Velocidex/velociraptor-docs/content/artifact_references/pages/windows.timeline.prefetch.md

   the last 8 execution times and creation time (9 potential executions).

   This artifact is a timelined output version of the standard Prefetch artifact.
-There are several parameter&#x27;s availible.
+There are several parameter's availible.
     - dateAfter enables search for prefetch evidence after this date.
     - dateBefore enables search for prefetch evidence before this date.
     - binaryRegex enables to filter on binary name, e.g evil.exe.